TriTrieu/open-weather-map-auto-test/README.md

 ## Assumption

-Because of using WebDriver Manager for downloading Chromedriver.exe and geckodriver.exe so make sure the downloading is allowed by Company Networking (If have)
+* Because of using WebDriver Manager for downloading Chromedriver.exe and geckodriver.exe so make sure the downloading is allowed by Company Networking (If have)
+* All Test cases are working fine on Window 10.
+I have not checked with other operation system as Mac OS or Ubuntu

 ## Execution: